 You can submit articles and cases to Finnish Business Review.
 Submission implies that it has not been published before or is not under consideration for publication elsewhere.
 It also means that its publication has been approved by all co-authors and also by the responsible authorities where the work has been carried out.
 The publisher will not be held legally responsible if there are any claims regarding the above possible undesired copyright issues.
 All manuscripts will be checked for plagiarism.
 Manuscripts should be sent by email to email@example.com.
 E-mails should include the following types of files:

 The title page should be submitted as a separate file and include the following:

 – The title of the article or the case

 – The name(s), affiliation(s), address(es), and e-mails of all author(s).
 Please indicate who will be the corresponding author.

 – An abstract of approximately 150 words which should not contain any abbreviations or references

-– 4 to 6 keywords which describe your manuscript
+– 4 to 6 keywords that describe the content

 – Use 10-point Times Roman for text.